FrankRogalski/Physics-Engine/readme.md

 * SetY
   * Changes the value of Y
 * Equals
-  * checks if two vectors point at the same point, also works with Point2D
+  * checks if two main.vectors point at the same point, also works with Point2D
 * Hashcode
   * Computes the hashcode of the vector
 * ToString
   * Converts the vector into a string

 ### Physics2D
-This class is a Java port of the physics that Daniel Shiffman implements in his book Nature of Code.
+This class is a Java port of the main.physics that Daniel Shiffman implements in his book Nature of Code.
 I therefore highly recommend watching his tutorial series about autonomous agents if you want an in depth understanding of the topic.

 * tutorial series: https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YHt0dtyf4uiw8tKOxQLvlW

-Here is also a rough overview of how to work with physics objects.
+Here is also a rough overview of how to work with main.physics objects.
-A physics object (from here on called agent) stores 5 essential values
+A main.physics object (from here on called agent) stores 5 essential values
 * Location
   * The location is typically a pixel coordinate on your window and should therefore not exceed your window size
 * Velocity